jeff4/a7/src/pages/posts/68-pa-main.md

 ## 5/30/2024
 * Been trying to get cleaner stats for the last few days.
 Check out TAM page.
 * Since we started sending out the deck in earest in early May, We've been using the 450m PA numbers per year.
 Per GPT-4o on 5/29, might be as low as 64m per year.
-Especially first time submissions
+Especially first time submissions.
+* See these comments from Slack 5/30 in our three-person DMo
+	* interesting data source [here](https://www.definitivehc.com/resources/healthcare-insights/doctors-us-hospitals) from 2023.
+It says it sources the data from public CMS data but when I follow the CMS link it leads to a giant gov't website where it's hard to find info
+		* "On average, each U.S. hospital has about 209 affiliated providers.
+The number may include non-physician providers such as Nurse Practitioners and Physician Assistants and is based on the reported number of affiliated providers for 6,579 hospitals tracked in HospitalView.
+In total, nearly 1.4 million providers are affiliated with hospital facilities across the country."
+	* However, i believe this 1.4m is an undercount of all providers (aka doctors + nurse pract + PAs) because this is only sampling from a list of 6600 hospitals being tracked
+	* The 6600 hospitals where they source their data completely excludes ~18,000 private physician group practices.
+The private group segment alone employs 400k clinical workers (250k doctors + 150k nurse practitioners / phys assts).
+So 1.4m is definitely an undercount of all clinical providers

+### More data from definitive healthcare article 2023
+* "Larger hospital facilities also have a higher number of providers.
+Hospitals with 100 beds or less have an average number of providers that is also less than 100.
+Hospitals with more than 250 beds average 756 affiliated providers.
+These larger hospitals can offer a larger variety of services and levels of care, such as cancer care, that require a high number of providers to cover the different service lines."
+* "Hospitals in the southwest, southeast, and Midwest average between 140 and 195 providers per hospital.
+Hospitals in the northeast tend to have more healthcare providers with an average of 337 per hospital.
+Some of the largest hospitals by bed size are in the northeastern region, including hospitals in New York City and Boston, Massachusetts.
+As seen in the section above, larger hospitals average higher total numbers of providers."